Is Human Extinction Inevitable?

 This is an S.O.S. - Save Our Species.

 I am fully aware that this page is controversial, and my opinion is very much a minority opinion as of 2012.
-I am not trying to win any election, nor trying to appeal to the lowest common denominator, nor trying to be popular, and for many people reading this, my views and interests will be totally contrary to your own, your friends, your associates, and your peer group.
+I am not trying to be popular, nor trying to appeal to the lowest common denominator, nor trying to win any election.
+For many people reading this, my views and interests will be totally contrary to your own, your friends, your associates, and your peer group.

 I wish this were not true, that I didn't need to write this page, that human society would already be concerned with this, and that I could spend my time otherwise in worry free recreational and business pursuits like most everybody else.
 However, that would be an irresponsible cop-out rationalization.